MicrosoftDocs/windows-itpro-docs/windows/client-management/client-tools/add-remove-hide-features.md

     1. Once all of the desired features are selected, select the **Next** button.

-    1. Review the selected list of features and then select the **Install** button to add the selected features.
+    1. Review the selected list of features and then select the **Add** button to add the selected features.

 ::: zone-end